Robert Lee Beers

 That I was actually very good at it.

-Robert, thank you for taking part in Galaxy of Authors!
+Robert, thank you for participating in Galaxy of Authors!